openebs-archive/openebs-docs/docs/quickstartguide.md

 1. As a prerequisite, check if open-iscsi is installed and running on kubelet.
 See [Steps for configuring and verifying open-iscsi](/docs/next/prerequisites.html#steps-for-configuring-and-verifying-open-iscsi).

-2. Kubernetes 1.9.7+ is installed
+2. Kubernetes 1.9.7+ installed

 3. You can install OpenEBS either through stable helm chart or OpenEBS helm chart or by using OpenEBS operator/kubectl.

    **Note:** Currently OpenEBS version 0.7 is supported only via the [OpenEBS operator/kubectl](/docs/next/installation.html#install-openebs-using-kubectl) and [OpenEBS helm Charts](/docs/next/installation.html#install-openebs-using-openebs-helm-charts) .

-      ### Using a Stable Helm Chart:
+      ### Using a Stable Helm Chart

-   [Setup RBAC for helm tiller](/docs/next/installation.html#helm) and install the chart from Kubernetes stable and deploy the storage class templates.
+   [Setup RBAC for helm tiller](/docs/next/installation.html#helm) and install the chart from Kubernetes stable helm repo and deploy the storage class templates.

    ```
    helm repo update